pereiralab/erl/pereira lab.md

 | Dr Eva Malacova | Research Fellow | Senior Biostatistician, Queensland Institute for Medical Research|
 | Dr Jing Guo | PhD Candidate - passed 2020 |  |
 | Dr Yousef Zahrani	| PhD Candidate - passed 2019 | Assistant Prof, King Khalid Uni Saudi Arabia |

+# Funders of the lab

+GP is supported with funding from the National Health and Medical Research Council Project and Investigator Grants #1099655 and #1173991, institutional funding for the WA Health and Artificial Intelligence Consortium, and the Research Council of Norway through its Centres of Excellence funding scheme #262700.
+GAT is supported with funding from the National Health and Medical Research Council Investigator Grant #1195716.
+AKR and MS are supported with funding from the National Health and Medical Research Council, project grant #1141510.
+MLM is supported with funding from the the National Breast Cancer Froundation and the WA Health Translation Network.
+LK is supported with funding from an Australia Award, Commonwealth of Australia DF is supported with funding from the Wesfarmers Centre of Vaccines & Infectious Diseases at the Telethon Kids Institute GD is supported with funding from Australian Research Council Centre of Excellence BA is supported with funding from the Raine Medical Research Foundation RS is supported by Ramsay Health as Head of Neonatology.
+All other students are supported by full scholarships from the Commonwealth of Australia Research Training Program.

+# Affiliations
+Gavin Pereira <sup>1,2,3</sup>
+1 Curtin School of Population Health, Curtin University, WA, Australia 2 enAble Institute, Curtin University, WA, Australia
+3 Centre for Fertility and Health (CeFH), Norwegian Institute of Public Health, Oslo, Norway

 See the dedicated lab page for information on the team, including collaborators.